ronxldwilson/deddit/To Do.md

 # Bug List:
 9. Upvote/Downvote Comment
-3. Delete Post - Not working in the profile view

 Save button doesn't properly retain state in Post Page When moving from State post page and saving a post and going back to the home page, the save state is not retained